 Athens responded to what they correctly saw as the growing threat of Macedonia by organizing an anti-Macedonian coalition, which included most of the powerful cities in Greece, including the strongest of them all at that time, Thebes.
 The alliance’s forces met the Macedonians at the battle of Chaeronea (338 BCE), where Philip and his Macedonians decisively defeated them.

 This victory made Philip the most powerful figure in Greece.
-To formalise his power he created the League of Corinth, by which all member states agreed not to go to war with each other.
+To formalize his power he created the League of Corinth, by which all member states agreed not to go to war with each other.
 The League elected Philip as its leader, with the intention of invading the Persian empire.
 Of the major city-states, only Sparta remained aloof from the league.

 Philip was assassinated in 336 BC, before he could launch his intended invasion of Persia.
 The task was taken up by his youthful son, Alexander III, who had already gained a reputation for courage and leadership in battle.
 After securing Macedonian control over Greece, which had been shaken by Philip’s assassination, he went on the conquer the mighty Persian empire, and would go down in history as Alexander the Great.